 Say you sync the cards from a client’s Trello board to an internal master board.
 Every comment you make on your card, every update to the due date, and all deliverables will be replicated over to the client’s side.
 This means that, instead of copying and pasting across boards or sending constant emails for progress updates, your clients will automatically stay up to date.
 You can focus on getting the job done and they remain in the loop.
 Plus, they can send questions your way by commenting directly on the Trello cards.
 This kind of transparency and efficiency makes for happy clients, and happy clients come back.

 Of course, not all information is valuable for clients.
 Some might even be confidential and can’t be shared.
-With Unito, you can filter out cards you want to keep private, so you’re only showing a client what you want to share.
+With Unito, you can create rules to filter out cards you want to keep private, so you’re only showing a client what you want to share.

 The increased transparency you get with a Trello master board also applies internally.
 If you’re managing a team, you’re probably used to flipping through their individual Trello boards to stay updated on their work.
 That, or you rely on regular emails and meetings to stay in the know.

-With Unito’s syncs, you can take Trello boards from across your team and sync them to an executive overview board, allowing you to keep track of what they’re doing at a glance.
+With a Unito workflow, you can take Trello boards from across your team and sync them to an executive overview board, allowing you to keep track of what they’re doing at a glance.
 Leave comments on their cards, send your approval, and review their work all from a single board.

 Quicker request triage